nodes777/gameengine/notes/Chapter8.md

 * To understand how to simulate the illumination effects from a point light
 * To experience illumination results from a point light
 * To implement a GLSL shader that supports point light illumination

+## Chapter 8.2 Multiple Lights

+Distance attenuation - Gradual fading of light at the edges Near Cutoff distance/Far Cutoff distance: where distance attenuation will begin and end.
+Light intensity to be added to Light object.

+To build the infrastructure for supporting multiple light sources in the engine and in GLSL shaders To understand and examine the distance attenuation effects of light To experience controlling and manipulating multiple light sources in a scene